hangeza/speckle-stacker/README.md

 ## 📖 Project Overview

 This project targets astronomers, astrophotographers, and image processing enthusiasts aiming to enhance ground-based telescope imagery.
-It processes input video data, applies bispectrum analysis, and produces a stacked image with improved resolution and contrast.
+It processes input video data, applies fft, bispectrum accumulation, phase revovery, windowing and fft back transform resulting in a reconstructed deblurred object image close to the diffraction limit of the telescope without atmospheric distortions, depending on the quality and amount of video frames.

 ---